AiMesh is a free feature Asus has brought to most of its routers since the beginning of 2018 — starting with the RT-AC86U.

 You can start with a single router; then, later on, add a satellite or two.
-It’s also an excellent way to re-use your old Asus router, as a node, when upgrading to a newer one.
+It’s also an excellent way to re-use your old Asus router as a node when upgrading to a newer one.

-Most importantly, AiMesh allows you to pick and choose a mesh system that fits your needs and budget.
+Best of all, AiMesh allows you to pick and choose a mesh system that fits your needs and budget.

 All the features you’d need and more

-An AiMesh system has all the features and settings of the primary router.
+Again, an AiMesh system has all the features and settings of the primary router.
 And since Asus routers currently offer the most features on the market, none of the other home Wi-Fi systems can compete on this front.

 In short, AiMesh is the only way to have a mesh that gives you the same feature set as even the most feature-rich standalone router.
 So if you pick a gaming router as your primary AiMesh node, you’ll get yourself, well, a gaming mesh system — something Netgear has been working on via a premium add-on for its Orbi line.

 What’s more, you have the option to use the Asus Router mobile app to manage your network on your phone.
-It’s the only app on the market that has the options for remote management without you having to register an account and log in with the vendor.
+It’s the only app on the market that has the option for remote management without you having to register an account and log in with the vendor.

 What you can expect from an AiMesh system

-- Dedicated wireless backhaul: When you use tri-band routers, like the RT-AC5300, RT-AX92U, or GT-AX11000, one of its 5Ghz bands, the 5GHz-2, will work as the dedicated backhaul band by default — this band works solely as the wireless link between the router and satellite — not applicable when you mix Tri-band and Dual-band hardware or use wired backhaul.
+- Dedicated wireless backhaul: When you use traditional tri-band routers, like RT-AX92U, or GT-AX11000, one of its 5Ghz bands, the 5GHz-2, will work as the dedicated backhaul band by default — this band works solely as the wireless link between the router and satellite — not applicable when you mix Tri-band and Dual-band hardware or use wired backhaul.

 How tri-band routers work in an AiMesh system

-How to manage the dedicated backhaul band (5 GHz-2)
+How to manage the dedicated backhaul band (5GHz-2)